Shared Ownership Mortgage Calculator

 Mortgage and rent calculator

-The calculator that appears at the top of this article is for working out your potential mortgage and rent payments.
+The calculator at the top of this article is for calculating potential mortgage and rent payments.

-A Shared Ownership mortgage and rent calculator will work out both the repayment for the amount you are looking to borrow and also the amount of rent you would be expected to pay for the remaining amount.
+A Shared Ownership mortgage and rent calculator will calculate the repayment for the amount you are looking to borrow and the rent you would be expected to pay for the remaining amount.

 The table below illustrates how this may work out: